 What makes the choking problem so serious is that gum is flexible.
 If it gets stuck, unlike regular foods, gum tends to turn into a perfect block for your airway.
 When a vegetable gets lodged in your throat, you can use maneuvers like the Heimlich to force it out.
 But with gum, it hangs on and merely shifts it's shape to the various pressures.
 It's much harder to expel and is much more likely to be lethal.

 When I shared what I learned with my co-workers, one of them asked about caffeinated gum.
-There are companies that sell gum laced with caffeine and they're promoted as a way to get extra energy during a workout.
+Some companies sell gum laced with caffeine and they're promoted as a way to get extra energy during a workout.

-Simply put, sugar free chewing gum with xylitol may be OK before a meal, but don't bother with any brands that add caffeine and it's definitely something to be avoided while exercising.
+Simply put, sugar-free chewing gum with xylitol may be OK before a meal, but don't bother with any brands that add caffeine and it's something to be avoided while exercising.
 Your health and your life may depend on it.